 JZ Realty is completing a repositioning plan.
 A name-brand 'AAA' credit rated company has been secured as a tenant for the largest, corner retail unit.
 The building is being transformed into two floors of high end retail space and upgraded residential units.

-Further insight to this investment is given within the Investment Adviser's report on page 11.
+Further insight to this investment is given within the Investment Adviser's Report.